xuezzou/Vulnerable-nodejs/README.md

 8. *Insecure Deserialization*

     Data which is untrusted cannot be trusted to be well formed.
 Malformed data or unexpected data could be used to abuse application logic, deny service, or execute arbitrary code, when deserialized.
 Since deserilization is not explicitly used in the site, we won't discuss and demonstrate the vulnerability.
-The mongoDB database injection could be an example of the deserialization of json object from input.
+The mongoDB database injection could be an example of a insecure deserialization of json object from input.

 10. **Insufficient Logging And Monitoring**